An epidural steroid injection is a safe and effective treatment that can help alleviate pain in the lower back, leg, neck or arm.

 At what spinal level is an epidural steroid injection typically performed?

-Epidural steroid injections are typically performed at the L5 – S1 level.
+Lumbar epidural steroid injections are typically performed at the L5 – S1 level.
 If that space is fused, or if there is prior surgery at that level, an epidural may be performed at the L4 – L5 level.
 The spinal cord typically ends at L1 – L2 level, leaving a large margin for safety.
+Cervical epidural injections are typically done at the C7-T1 level.

 Are epidural steroid injections safe?